hpcaitech/ColossalAI/applications/ColossalEval/README.md

 A config file consists of two parts.
 1. Model config.
 In model config, you need to specify model name, model path, model class, tokenizer arguments and model arguments.
 For model class, currently we support `HuggingFaceModel`, `HuggingFaceCausalLM`, `ChatGLMModel` and `ChatGLMModel2`. `HuggingFaceModel` is for models that can be loaded with `AutoModel` and `HuggingFaceCausalLM` is for models that can be loaded with `AutoModelForCausalLM`. `ChatGLMModel` and `ChatGLMModel2` are for ChatGLM and ChatGLM2 models respectively.
 You can check all model classes in `colossal_eval/models/__init__.py`.
 If your model should set `trust_remote_code` as true, specify it in the `tokenizer_kwargs` and `model_kwargs` fields.
 2. Dataset config.
 In dataset config, you need to specify dataset name, path and dataset class.
-Currently, we support zero-shot on dataset MMLU, CMMLU, AGIEval, GAOKAO-Bench and LongBench and few-shot on dataset MMLU, CMMLU and AGIEval.
+Currently, we support zero-shot on dataset MMLU, CMMLU, AGIEval, GAOKAO-Bench, GSM8K and LongBench and few-shot on dataset MMLU, CMMLU AGIEval and GSM8K.
 If you want to enable few shot, set `few_shot` as true.
 You can check all model classes in `colossal_eval/dataset/__init__.py`.

 Once you have all config ready, the program will run inference on all the given datasets on all the given models.